 What documents do I need to apply for?

 You’ll be required to have the following documents and information to fill out the online application for a Russian e-Visa:

-- Invitation Letter - You can request an invitation letter from your Russian tour operator or the hotel or hostel you plan to stay at while in the country.
+- Invitation Letter: You can request an invitation letter from your Russian tour operator, the hotel or hostel you plan to stay at while in the country.
 In many cases, an invitation letter from a natural or legal person who currently lives in Russia is also accepted and can be used for business, study, tourism, or personal reasons.
 If you are lodging in different regions of Russia, you will need an invitation letter from each host of your stay.